-- Archaeological spaces have shorter opening hours.
+- The archaeological spaces of Ancient Athens have shorter opening hours.

 The weather is starting to become more stable in March, making it one of the best times of year to visit Athens.
 The days are becoming longer too, meaning that there is more daylight to enjoy the city.
 If you are planning a city break in Athens, I would suggest that mid-March onward is ideal.

 - From the middle of March onward, the weather is warmer and more consistent

 - More daylight means more time to enjoy Athens!